mgportada/seneca-csv-chrome-extension/README.md

 ## TODO

 - [ ] Freeze header row and first column when scrolling in the upload modal table
-- [ ] Fetch mark with value, filter empty marks "" in the payload
+- [ ] Select multiple cell in the table to remove marks
+- [ ] Move between cells using arrow keys